 - Verbs expressing a beginning, like “anfangen, beginnen, …”.

 Hello everybody and welcome to language-easy.org!
-Well, as you have chosen this article about German infinitive, I suppose that you want know everything you should know to master this topic about basics of German grammar.
+Well, as you have chosen this article about the German infinitive, I suppose that you want to know everything you should know to master this topic among the basics of German grammar.

 Although you might think that a simple infinitive can’t be the big deal – be careful!
 Just keep in mind that the German infinitive is of crucial importance in German grammar, vocabulary and also in spoken language of daily life.
 So, don’t underestimate this topic and concentrate – finally, you will notice that mastering the German infinitive will be of great use for your future study.